-Phonics is taught in ability groupings to ensure children have opportunity to develop a deep understanding of phonics and are able to apply this to their reading and spelling.
+Phonics is taught as a whole class and application to a reading book is done in ability groupings to ensure children have opportunity to develop a deep understanding of phonics and are able to apply this to their reading and spelling.

 We use a range of reading material across the school to provide opportunity for children to develop a love of reading as well as the skills they need to become fluent readers.
-We use standard Book Banding to ensure children are reading at the appropriate level and making progress.
+We use reading books matched to our chosen systematic synthetic phonics programme for our early readers, and later standard Book banding to ensure children are reading at the appropriate level and making progress.
 Books at each band are drawn from a number of schemes and ‘free reading’ materials.
 These are the books children take home to enjoy reading with their family or independently.

-At Forest Hills Primary School, we use a topic based approach, ensuring that learning is a holistic experience for our children.
+At Forest Hills Primary School, we use a topic based approach to the wider curriculum, ensuring that learning is a holistic experience for our children.
 We have developed a two-year rolling programme to ensure coverage with mixed year group teaching.
 This builds upon the children’s prior knowledge and enables children to make links between key concepts and ideas.

 We ensure our curriculum offer is accessible to all pupils including those with Special Educational Needs and Disabilities.